arenaxr/arena-docs/content/3d-content/scan-tools.md

 #  List of 3D Scanner Tools

 There are a number of tools and technologies to choose from to capture 3D scans of reality.
-We've tried to share our experiences here.
+We've tried to share our experiences here when scanning **Objects** and **Rooms**.

 ## **LiDAR**

  [LiDAR](https://wikipedia.org/wiki/Lidar) or "light/laser detection and ranging" is a method for determining ranges to an object or a surface with a laser and measuring the time for the reflected light to return to the receiver.
-This can be powerful when combined with visual light from a camera to capture RGBD images.
+This can be powerful when combined with visual light from a camera to capture RGB-D images.

 | App Name | Quality / 10 | Time to Use | Difficulty / 10 | Other notes |
 | -- | -- | -- | -- | -- |